natedemaagd/LandCover/README.md

 ## Installation and usage
-As logn as you have the `devtools` package installed, the `LandCover` package in its current state can be installed with the command `devtools::install_github('natedemaagd/LandCover')`.
+As long as you have the `devtools` package installed, the `LandCover` package in its current state can be installed with the command `devtools::install_github('natedemaagd/LandCover')`.
 Then, load it like any package using `library(LandCover)`.
 If you first need to install `devtools`, you may need to restart your R session before it works.
 There is also a known issue with the `rgdal` dependeny for Mac users with the new Big Sur update, so this packwage will not work correctly until that is fixed.

 ## Functions list